Market Similarity

 What Is Market Similarity?

-A short-term signal that ranks a stock on how closely a stock mirrors the “market” based on the performance of the S&P 500 index.
+A long-term signal that ranks a stock on how closely a stock mirrors the “market” based on the performance of the S&P 500 index.
 It does not distinguish between the direction of a stock’s price (up or down).
 A high number just means it is moving with the market.
 A low number means it is likely to outperform or underperform vs. the market.
 Use this signal with others to decide to buy, hold, or sell.

 How to use Market Similarity?